New York Yankees vs San Francisco Giants Odds, Spread, and Total

 Yankees vs Giants Betting Trends

-- The Giants are 4-1 against the spread in their last five games at home.
+- The Giants have won four of their last six games at home.

-- The total has gone under in 12 of the Yankees' past 17 games.
+- The total has gone under in 12 of the last 18 Yankees games.

-- The Giants have won 13 of their previous 19 home games.
+- The Giants are 0-7 in their last seven meetings with the Yankees in San Francisco.

-- The Yankees have won seven of the last ten meetings against the Giants.
+- The Yankees have won 11 of the last 14 matchups against the Giants.

-- The over has hit in the last six matchups between these teams.
+- The over has hit in six of the last seven meetings between these teams.

 Yankees vs Giants Injury Reports